Food Guides

 Ippon Fusion Bowl is not a halal-certified eatery.

 Quality Japanese meals and affordable prices are not mutually exclusive, with our list of cheap Japanese food places.
-For other Japanese food guides, check out our lists of the best teppanyaki spots, best soba restaurants, and best yakiniku joints.
+For other Japanese food guides, check out the best Japanese bakeries in Singapore.
+We also have a guide to the best Japanese cafes, where you can have loaded sando, matcha on tap and more.